jeeb/avisynth/distrib/docs/english/source/avisynthdoc/syntax/syntax_clip_properties.rst

 Returns true if the clip is `RGB`_, false otherwise (type: bool).

+-   IsPlanarRGB (clip)

+Returns true if the clip is planar RGB, false otherwise (type: bool).

+-   IsPlanarRGBA (clip)

+Returns true if the clip is planar RGBA, false otherwise (type: bool).

 -   IsRGB24 (clip) (v2.07)

 Returns true if the clip is `RGB24`_, false otherwise (type: bool).